 It was sobering to talk to folks whose foundations were rocked by job loss and were in shock, struggling on shaky ground to come to terms with what to do next.
 From these emotional interviews I was able to parse out threads of core advice that worked.
 The reward of getting a call saying someone had landed a great job was sweet to say the least. ###

 Looking for a job?
-Find job-hunting and career-related information, tools and resources at www.aarp.org/work and join AARP President Rob Romasco for a web chat on Tues., October 30 at 2 p.m.
+Find job-hunting and career-related information, tools and resources at www.aarp.org/work.
 ET.
 Also see Kerry’s “great jobs” columns here, and explore Work Reimagined – a new resource for experienced workers.